jsevedge/personal-site/content/articles/introduction-to-jupyter-notebooks.md

 ### Recap

-I had fun learning how to use Jupyter notebooks and authoring my first notebook.
-I forsee using it more in the future for scenarios where Tableau is too heavy handed a solution or perhaps to glean insights using unsupervised machine learning given the right data set.
+Authoring a Jupyter notebook from scratch and understanding the core data analysis libraries did not end up being a massive learning curve so the experience was great overall.
+I may use it more in the future for scenarios where Tableau is too heavy handed a solution or perhaps to glean insights using unsupervised machine learning given the right data set.
 I would like to explore the JupyterLab, JupyterHub and other projects that enable authoring and publishing like Voila.